-- 1 tsp bicarbonate of soda
+- 1 teaspoon bicarbonate of soda

-- 400 ml buttermilk
+- 450 ml buttermilk

-Preheat the oven to 200 degrees C. (390 Fahrenheit)
+- Preheat the oven to 200 degrees Celsius (390 Fahrenheit).

-Mix quickly to form a soft, pretty sticky dough, then turn it onto a lightly-floured surface and knead briefly, just enough for the dough to hold together and be shaped into a ball.
+- Mix quickly to form a soft, pretty sticky dough, then turn it onto a lightly-floured surface and knead briefly, just enough for the dough to hold together and be shaped into a ball.

-- Spread some flour over it, then bake for about 45 to 50 minutes or until golden brown and the bottom of the bread sounds hollow when tapped.
+- Spread some flour over it, then bake for about 30-35 minutes or until golden brown and the bottom of the bread sounds hollow when tapped.

-Allow it to cool on a wire rack.
+- Allow it to cool on a wire rack.